lordlinus/cartodb/README.md

- Installtion instructions and Notes to install cartodb
+ Installation instructions and Notes to install cartodb